KaterinaWalter/javadocs/docs/unit1/notes102.md

 </div>

----

 ## Data Types

-Every variable has a name and a data type that determines the kind of data it can hold.
-There are two types of variables in Java: **primitive variables** that hold values of primitive types like numbers and **reference variables** that hold a reference to a more complex object.
-A reference is a way to find the object (like a UPS tracking number helps you find your package).
+Every variable has a **name** and a **data type** that determines the kind of data it can hold.

+There are two types of variables in Java: **primitive variables** that hold values of simple types like numbers and **object (reference) variables** that hold a reference to a more complex group of data.
-The primitive types on the Advanced Placement Computer Science A exam are:
+> A _reference_ is a way to find the object (like a UPS tracking number helps you find your package).

+_Primitive Types tested on the AP Exam:_
-- `int` which can represent integers, i.e. numbers with no fractional part such as 3, 0, -76, and 20393.
+- `int` which can represent **integers**, i.e. numbers with no fractional part such as 3, 0, -76, and 20393.
-- `double` which can represent non-integer numbers like 6.3, -0.9, and 60293.93032.
-Computer people call these “floating point” numbers because the decimal point “floats” relative to the magnitude of the number, similar to scientific notation like 6.5 × 10^8.
-The name `double` comes from the fact that doubles are represented using 64 bits, double the 32 bits used for the type `float` (rarely used in AP CS A).
+- `double` which can represent **decimal numbers** like 6.3, -0.9, and 60293.93032.
+  > Computer people call these “floating point” numbers because the decimal point “floats” relative to the magnitude of the number, similar to scientific notation like 6.5 × 10^8.
-- `boolean` which can represent only two values: `true` and `false`.
-(The data type is named for [George Boole](https://en.wikipedia.org/wiki/George_Boole).)
+- `boolean` which can represent only two possible values: `true` or `false`.
+  > The data type is named for [George Boole](https://en.wikipedia.org/wiki/George_Boole).

+{:.highlight}
-`String` is one of the object (reference) types on the exam and is the name of a class in Java.
+`String` is one of the **object (reference) types** on the exam and is the name of a class in Java.
 A `String` is written in a Java program as a sequence of characters enclosed in a pair of double quotes — like `"Hello"`.
-You will learn more about `String` objects later.

-A data type is a set of values (a domain) and a set of operations on them.
-For example, you can do addition operations with `int`s and `double`s but not with `boolean`s and `String`s.
+A data type is a set of possible _values_ (a domain) but also a set of _operations_ on them.
+> For example, you can do addition operations with `int`s and `double`s but not with `boolean`s or `String`s.

 <div class="task" markdown="block">

 **Check Your Understanding:**

-With the people at your table, discuss the situations below.
+💬 With the people at your table, discuss the situations below.
 Select the appropriate data type out of the following choices: `int`, `double`, `boolean`, `String`

 - What type should you use to represent the average grade for a course?
 - What type should you use to represent the number of people in a household?